mrbooshehri/my_devops-journey/docker/README.md

 ![pic_7.jpg](./assets/pic_7.jpg)

-You can write in a single file from different source simultaneously, it will handle by os.
+You can write in a single file from different source simultaneously, it will handle by OS.
 In some case some apps lock the file and you can't do it.

 ## Benefits of volumes